 Research Project: Dr. Chen, in a WMFC funded project, is researching confirmation of a WM diagnosis through blood samples rather than performing a bone marrow biopsy.
 Open for Participants.
 Use the contact below for additional information.

 “The Canadian Agency for Drugs & Technologies in Health (CADTH) is an independent, not-for-profit organization responsible for providing Canada’s health care decision-makers with objective evidence to help make informed decisions about the optimal use of drugs and medical devices in our health care system.”
-The review of cancer drugs by CADTH is carried out by the pan-Canadian Oncology Drug Review.
-This “is an evidence-based, cancer drug review process.
-The pCODR process is designed to bring consistency and clarity to the assessment of cancer drugs by reviewing clinical evidence, cost-effectiveness, and patient perspectives, and using this information to make recommendations to Canada’s provinces and territories (except Quebec) in guiding their drug funding decisions.”
-More details can be found at https://cadth.ca/pcodr
+The review of cancer drugs by CADTH is carried out by the pan-Canadian Oncology Drug Review (pCODR) Expert Review Committee (pERC).
+Their role “is to assess the clinical evidence and cost-effectiveness of cancer drugs in order to make recommendations to the provinces and territories to help guide their drug funding decisions”.

 Once your Oncologist recommends a treatment, make sure you are comfortable with the decision.
 Conduct your own research, contact the Canadian Lifeline or discuss with your fellow support group members in case they have had to make a similar decision.
 In certain cases, it might involve getting a second opinion.
 With a disease as rare as WM, seeking a second opinion may benefit you as well as your Oncologist, as he/she, may have had very limited exposure to treating WM or may not be familiar with all the treatment options that are available to treat your symptoms or minimize side effects.
 Speaking with a consulting oncologist who may have experience with treating your specific symptoms or at least having treated numerous WM patients, could be very beneficial.
 This approach might be particularly useful in situations involving relapsed (cancer has returned) or refractory (treatment was not successful) treatment.
 It is very useful to maintain and forward copies of all your medical records and tests to minimize costs and time for the second opinion.